 Fundrise Management Team

-Below is the current Fundrise management team for 2023.
-I actually spoke to Ben Miller multiple times regarding their excellent 2021 performance and 2022 real estate outlook.
+Below is the current Fundrise management team for 2024.
+I actually spoke to Ben Miller multiple times regarding their good performance and latest real estate outlook.
 Ben turned out to be spot on regarding higher-than-expected mortgage rates and interest rates.

 Ben is a relatively conservative CEO who is always on the lookout for what could go wrong.
 This is the type of leader you want, compared to a leader who is always bullish.
 A cautious leader tries to anticipate problems, so that when they do arise, they can be more easily handled.